mayscortez/low-order-clusterRD/README.md

 - `plots` is a folder containing the resulting plots from `plots.py` (there is a seperate folder for each model degee)
     - folder structure is the same as output

 The folder **Robustness to Misspecification** has the files related to the experiments that compare the performance of different estimators and designs under model misspecification.
 - `main_vary_p.py` fixes all parameters except the treatment probability within clusters $p$, and computes different, possibly misspecifed, estimators
     - the idea is to compare the robustness of the different designs+estimators as we reduce or increase the extrapolation error
 - `execute_main-vary_p.py` is the file to actually run the experiment that varies $p$
+- `main_vary_phi.py` fixes all parameters except the balance (w.r.t. covariates) level $\phi$, and computes different, possibly misspecifed, estimators
+    - When $\phi=0$, there is high/perfect homophily.
+When $\phi=0.5$ there is no homophily.
+The idea is to compare the robustness of the different designs+estimators as we reduce or increase the stregnth of the homophily
+- `execute_main-vary_phi.py` is the file to actually run the experiment that varies $\phi$
-- `experiment_functions.py` is a file that contains helper/other functions for the experiment e.g. to run the staggered rollout or select clusters or create the network--note this is essentially the same file as `experiment_functions.py` above, but with some name changes inside the file
+- `experiment_functions.py` is a file that contains helper/other functions for the experiment e.g. to run the staggered rollout or select clusters or create the network--note this is essentially the same file as the file above, but with some name changes inside the file
 - `plots_rm_vary_p.py` is a script that plots the output from the experiment `main_vary_p`
 - `plots_rm_vary_phi.py` is a script that plots the output from the experiment `main_vary_phi`
 - `output` is a folder containing the results from the experiments